 Once upon a time, an elopement was specifically a wedding ceremony that was secret and last minute.
 Over time, the concept of an elopement has evolved as people plan their lives further ahead and travel more.
 Some wedding blogs have expanded the definition so far that it is any wedding under 50 guests.
 Before we go further, let me be clear that, nope, that is definitely not an elopement!
-For our purposes, we have two criteria that an elopement must meet- (1) there are six or fewer guests (immediate family and/or closest friends), and (2) there is no “set-up” required (venue rentals, seating, decorations, etc.).
+For our purposes, we have two criteria that an elopement must meet- (1) there are ten or fewer guests (immediate family and/or closest friends), and (2) there is no “setup” required (venue rentals, seating, decorations, etc.).

 An elopement is perfect for almost every couple who wants things to be simple and to celebrate themselves.
-An elopement may not be a great fit if you really want to include more than six people or you are concerned about family interference clouding your day.
+An elopement may not be a great fit if you really want to include more than ten people or you are concerned about family interference clouding your day.
 For the second issue, every couple’s relationship with their families is different and you know best.

 If eloping is for you, the Popup Elopement Package or Savannah Elopement Experience Ceremony Plus Photography packages offer the perfect elopement experiences, depending on how much photography you’d like.
 The Savannah Elopement Experience also includes a Client Concierge service where we can help you book other services for your wedding, detailed in our Planning Chart at the end of this post.
-You can add this service on to the Popup Elopement Package for $75.
+You can add this service on to the Popup Elopement Package.

 Here are some examples of how couples used one of our elopement packages this year.

 Carmen & Natalie included their son in their Popup Elopement Package and he was adorable.

 2. Alison & Brian from Washington, DC brought Alison’s sister and brother-in-law to celebrate their Savannah Elopement Experience and weekend in our city!